bjoerrrn/discord-cleaner-bot/README.md

 ---

+## 🛠️ Bot Commands

+Only members with the @General role can run these:

+- `!commands` – Lists all commands
+- `!lastactive @member` – Shows last activity and join date
+- `!exportactivity` – Exports a full CSV of all members' activity and roles
+- `!unreadable_channels` – Lists channels the bot cannot read
+- `!inactivity_report` – Lists all tracked activity
+- `!inactivity_report clean` – Shows only members near thresholds

+---

 ## 📝 Notes

-- The bot checks up to 100 messages per text channel for each user.
+- Bot scans 5000 messages per channel to build the activity cache
+- All timestamps are stored and displayed in UTC
-- Voice channel presence resets inactivity counter.
+- Voice channel activity counts as active
-- The original roles removed are listed in the `#discussion-💬` warning post.
+- The original roles are posted in #discussion-💬 for restoration
-- Admins can use this to manually restore roles if needed.

 ---